 My song, "A Christmas Wish", was written in my 'hopes & dreams' phase and captures the magical blend of those mixed with the youthful joy of the season and the truth that it all starts with two.

 If you enjoy watching videos with your music, I've pieced together one for this song using images from gorgeous barn-board paintings created by the very talented John Kenward.
-Head on over to my website for the video or to his for more beautiful artwork (links on the left).
+Head on over to LucTube for the video (direct link) or to his for more beautiful artwork (link below).

 Oh... and one last thing...